-Pre-COVID-19, our objective was to introduce and launch the Saliva Glucose Biosensor, the first of our diagnostic tests that stem from the Biosensor Platform that we license, across the Asia Pacific Region.
-The launch of the Saliva Glucose Biosensor, or "SGB" will now follow the SARS-CoV-2 Test (or "COV2T").
-We then intend to introduce and launch other diagnostic tests based on the Biosensor Platform in this region, including a Prostate Specific Antigen test, a Peanut Kernel Allergen test and a Luteinizing Hormone test, as shown in Figure 1 below:
+Our objective is to introduce and launch the Saliva Glucose Biosensor, the first of our diagnostic tests that stem from the Biosensor Platform that we license, across the Asia Pacific Region.
+Following the launch of the Saliva Glucose Biosensor, or "SGB," we intend to introduce and launch other diagnostic tests based on the Biosensor Platform in this region, including a Prostate Specific Antigen test, a Peanut Kernel Allergen test and a Luteinizing Hormone test.